emredag/bil-bakalim/CONTRIBUTING.md

-# Contributing to Kelime Oyunu
+# Contributing to Bil Bakalım

-Thank you for your interest in contributing to Kelime Oyunu!
+Thank you for your interest in contributing to Bil Bakalım!
 This document provides guidelines and instructions for contributing to the project.

 ---